-Cooling Tower

-The aquifer is the source for the cooling tower water used in the chiller plant.
-In 2017, 3.5 million gallons of aquifer water were used by the chiller plant, representing 29% of the DLCC's total water usage.

-10th Street Water Feature

-The aquifer is the main water source for the 10th Street Water Feature (Water Feature).
-The aquifer that the DLCC utilizes provides water with a very high iron content due to specific rock layers the water infiltrates asit travels through the ground strata.
-Originally, the high iron content stained the walls of the Water Feature.
-To address the staining issue, the water now goes through an iron filtration process before being used in the Water Feature.
-Using the aquifer to supply the Water Feature reduced the DLCC's use of potable water by over 2.5 million gallons in 2017.

-3rd Floor South Terrace Green Roof

-The aquifer provides water for irrigation of the Green Roof on the rare occasions it is necessary.
-Moisture sensors continually monitor the Green Roof's growing medium and control a high-efficiency drip irrigation system that draws filtered aquifer water.
+Figure 10.
+Cross section of the aquifer serving the DLCC Source: Pittsburgh Post Gazette January 14, 2019.
+Cooling Tower In 2018, 5.2 million gallons of aquifer water were used by the cooling tower to provide water for the chiller plant, representing 37% of the DLCC's total water usage.
+10th Street Water Feature The aquifer provides water with a very high iron content due to the rock the water infiltrates on its journey through the rock strata.
+The high iron content was staining the walls of the water feature.
+To address the staining issue the water undergoes an iron filtration process before being used in the water feature.
+Using the aquifer to supply the water feature reduced the DLCC's use of potable water by over 1.7 million gallons in 2018.
+3rd Floor South Terrace Green Roof Moisture sensors continually monitor the Green Roof's growing medium and control a high-efficiency drip irrigation system that draws filtered aquifer water.
 These sensors relay data (surface and subsurface soil temperature, soil moisture, and rainfall data) to a web-based monitoring system.
 This system allows the irrigation cycle to automatically shut off when irrigation is not needed.
-The Green Roof did not require irrigation in 2017 and relied entirely on rainwater.

-11th Street Vegetated Area

-The aquifer also provides water for irrigation of the 11th street vegetated area.
-It is the DLCC's policy to use the irrigation system serving the 11th Street area only in extreme or prolonged drought conditions.
-In 2017, the 11th Street irrigation system was not used and the area relied entirely on rainwater.
-The native and adaptive species planted there thrive under normal site conditions, minimizing the need for irrigation and fertilizers.
+The Green Roof did not require irrigation in 2018, and relied entirely on rainwater.
+11th Street Vegetated Hillside It is the DLCC's policy to use the irrigation system serving the 11th Street hillside only in extreme or prolonged drought conditions.
+In 2018, the 11th Street irrigation system was not used.
+The native and adaptive species thrive under normal site conditions, minimizing the need for irrigation and fertilizers.
+SYSTEMS: LIGHT AND HVAC Daylighting The DLCC was the first convention center in the world to implement daylighting on an extensive scale, departing from the typical "black box" convention center model.
+85% of the regularly occupied spaces in the building are capable of providing natural daylighting, reducing the need for artificial lighting and energy use.
+For example, Exhibit Halls A, B, and C can be lit entirely by daylight during daytime hours.
+Space Conditioning: Heating The building uses the district energy steam system provided by Pittsburgh Allegheny County Thermal (PACT) to heat the building.
+After the steam is used for this purpose, it condenses into hot condensate and returns through the system to be reheated and re-circulated.

-DLCC 10th Street Water Feature

-SYSTEMS: LIGHT AND HVAC

-Daylighting

-The DLCC was the first convention center in the world to implement daylighting on such an extensive scale, departing from the typical "black box" convention center model.
-Of the regularly occupied spaces in the building, 85% (including Exhibit Halls A,B, and C) can be fully lit with natural daylighting, which reduces the need to use energy for artificial lighting.

-Space Conditioning: Heating

-The building uses the district energy steam system provided by Pittsburgh Allegheny County Thermal (PACT) to heat the building.
-After the steam is used for this purpose, it condenses to become hot condensate.
 The DLCC is equipped with a pump system to return the 170°F-180°F condensate water back to PACT, increasing the efficiency of the PACT facility by providing hot water for its processes.

-Space Conditioning: Cooling

-Cooling in the building is provided by an on-site chiller plant that is operated through a service contract with Veolia.
-Filtered aquifer water is used to supply the cooling towers.
-Cooling is delivered to spaces through cooling coils in the air handling units.
-The building's HVAC system uses low-temperature cooling equipment, which enables higher efficiency.
-The primary plant equipment consists of two 1,500-ton centrifugal chillers, a 750-ton centrifugal chiller with a variable frequency drive, an idled 1,500-ton chiller, and two-6,000 gallon capacity cooling towers.

-Ozone Depleting Substances

-The DLCC does not use refrigeration equipment containing chlorofluorocarbons (CFCs) which are known to damage the ozone layer.
-Food and beverage equipment uses hydro-chlorofluorocarbons (HCFCs) and hydrofluorocarbons (HFCs), which are less damaging and balance potential environmental impact with efficiency.
-The DLCC's weighted average refrigerant impact, a measure used by LEED to look at the balance between refrigeration power and refrigerant toxicity, is 21, which is much less than the maximum threshold of 100 set by the LEED for Existing Buildings: O+M rating system.
+Figure 11a.
+Looking West from Halls A-C pre-function Space Conditioning: Cooling Cooling in the building is provided by an on-site chiller plant that is operated through a contract with Veolia.
+Water cooling is delivered to spaces through cooling coils in the air handling units.
+The building's HVAC system uses low-temperature cooling equipment, which enables higher efficiencies.
+The plant equipment consists of two 1,500 ton centrifugal chillers, a 750 ton centrifugal chiller with a variable frequency drive, and two 6,000 gallon capacity cooling towers.
+Ozone Depleting Substances The DLCC does not use equipment containing chlorofluorocarbons (CFCs), which are known to damage the ozone layer.
+Chilling equipment, primarily for food and beverage, uses hydro-chlorofluorocarbons (HCFCs) and hydrofluorocarbons (HFCs), which are less damaging and balance potential environmental impact with efficiency.
+The DLCC's weighted average refrigerant impact, a measure used by LEED to look at the balance between refrigeration power and refrigerant toxicity, is 21, much less than the maximum threshold of 100 required by the LEED for Existing Buildings: O+M rating system.1